slothsintel/AutoVisuals/README.md

 Option
 ```
 -h, --help        show this help message and exit.
 -p, --provider    chatbot provider, choose openai by default, anthropic, gemini, llama, or deepseek.
 -l, --list        list of visuals list, choose autovisuals/data/adobe_cat.csv by default or others.
 -m, --mode        mode to generate prompts by themes, choose r(weighted random) by default or m(manual).
 -t, --title       title to generate prompts, choose r(weight random) by default or m(manual) input.
 -d, --records     number of prompts for each theme and title, 3 by default.
--r, --repeat       number of the same prompt to run in midjourney, 5 by default.
+-r, --repeat      number of times to repeat each prompt for diversity, 5 by default.
 -o, --out         prompt output directory, prompt/<date>/<theme> by default.
 ```

 Subcommand `autovisuals discord` to send prompts to Discord webhook

 Option
 ```
 -h, --help        show this help message and exit.
 -o, --out         prompt output directory, prompt/<date>/<theme> by default.
 --category        specific category slug to send, true by default.
 --all-categories  send prompts for all categories for latest date, true by default.
 ```

 Subcommand `autovisuals download` to download Midjourney images

 Option
 ```
 -h, --help        show this help message and exit.
 -t, --token       discord bot token, need to export it as environment variable.
 -c, --channel-id  discord channel id, need to export it as environment variable.
 -o, --out OUT     images download directory, mj_downloads/<date>/<theme> by default.
 --limit LIMIT     stop after N images, no limit by default.
 --idle-seconds    downloader idle timeout in seconds to proccess gallery, 180 by default.
 ```

 Subcommand `autovisuals gallery` to build HTML gallery

 Option
 ```
 -h, --help        show this help message and exit.
 --download-dir    images download directory, mj_downloads/<date>/<theme> by default.
 --prompt-dir      prompt output directory, prompt/<date>/<theme> by default.
 --out OUT         gallery file output directory, mj_gallery.html by default.
 ```

-Additional command `autovisuals status ` to Show a tidy summary of prompts + images per date/theme
+Additional command `autovisuals status` to Show a tidy summary of prompts + images per date/theme

 Example
 ```